 - If they have food high in sugar or starch, they should ideally brush their teeth right afterwards.

-- Caramel and candy stick to teeth.
+- Caramel and candy stick to children’ teeth.
 Carbonated drinks and potato chips are also on the list.
-You can ban your children from having these, but you can ask them to brush their teeth right after they have them.

 Let us be practical.
-It will not always be possible to have children eat healthy food.
+It will not always be possible for your children eat healthy food.
 They are going to eat hard candy and colas, whether you like it or not.
-The trick is to manage their oral health, in spite of all the unhealthy stuff.
-Left to themselves, the probably never will take care of their teeth.
-For information about what you should do to ensure that your children’s teeth are safe, contact Des Moines Dental Group and schedule an appointment.